Yale-DMAC/barcode_search/README.md

 3. Wait...

 The script should continue running even if it encounters an error retrieving data from ArchivesSpace.
-If it stops, please submit an [issue](https://github.com/ucancallmealicia/barcode_search/issues).
+If for some reason it stops before finishing, please submit an [issue](https://github.com/ucancallmealicia/barcode_search/issues).
+Please include a description of any error messages received.

 4. Review outfiles!